-GOING CONCERN
+MATERIAL UNCERTAINTY RELATING TO GOING CONCERN

-The Group (i) incurred a substantial loss of approximately HK\$20,987,000 for the year ended 31 December 2021 and had net current liabilities and deficiency in assets of approximately HK\$33,259,000 and HK\$30,535,000, respectively, as at 31 December 2021; and (ii) only had cash and cash equivalents of approximately HK\$1,469,000 as at 31 December 2021 to meet its financial obligations as at that date.
-These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
+The Group incurred a substantial loss of approximately HK\$18,936,000 during the year and had net current liabilities and deficiency in assets of approximately HK\$38,909,000 and HK\$46,016,000, respectively, as at 31 December 2022; and the Group had cash and cash equivalents of approximately of HK\$2,495,000 to meet its financial obligations as at 31 December 2022.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.